Alternate title: Twilight Beer Hall (literal English title)

 Tsushima Keiko was an actress who had a long career extending into the 21st Century.
 She made her debut in her early twenties in the 1947 Yoshimura Kisaburō classic A Ball at the Anjo House (Anjō-ke no butōkai).
 She worked over the years with many prominent directors, though she’s best known for her performance as Shino, the farmer’s daughter, in Kurosawa’s Seven Samurai.
 She died in 2012 at age 86.

 Nozoe Hitomi was a popular actress active in the 1950s and 1960s.
-After making a memorable debut as a dying teenager in Kobayashi Masaki’s first film, Sincerity (Magokoro, 1953), she became particularly well known for her roles in several works by Masumura Yasuzō.
-She played an innocent girl in his groundbreaking film Kisses (Kuchizuke, 1957), and a pop culture icon with serious dental issues in his classic satire Giants and Toys (Kyojin to gangu, 1958).
+After making a memorable debut as a dying teenager in Kobayashi Masaki’s second film, Sincerity (Magokoro, 1953), she became particularly well known for her roles in several works by Masumura Yasuzō.
+She played an innocent girl in his groundbreaking erotic film Kisses (Kuchizuke, 1957), and a pop culture icon with serious dental issues in his classic satire Giants and Toys (Kyojin to gangu, 1958).
 She’s perhaps best known in the West for her small role as a barber in Ozu’s Floating Weeds (Ukigusa, 1959).
 Decades after her retirement, she died of thyroid cancer in 1995 at the age of 58.

-Tanba Tetsurō (surname often spelled “Tamba”) was a character actor.
+Tanba Tetsurō (surname often spelled “Tamba”) was a prolific character actor.
 Born into an aristocratic family, he specialized, in many of his over 300 movies, at playing villains, most memorably in Kobayashi’s masterpiece, Harakiri (Seppuku, 1962).
 For Western audiences, his best-known performance was his featured role in the James Bond film You Only Live Twice (Lewis Gilbert, 1967).
 In later years, he became a spiritual leader and teacher.
 He died in 2006.

 Trivia note: This movie was a reunion of sorts for five members of the cast of Seven Samurai: Katō Daisuke (who had played the samurai Shichiroji), Tsushima Keiko, Tōno Eijirō, Tatara Jun and Utsui Ken had all appeared in Kurosawa’s film (for Toho) the previous year.